richardsie25/GestureSensor/README.md

-# GestureSensor
-Scrolling Car Game using Hand gesture to control vehicle
+Scrolling Car Game made using pygame where you avoid incoming obstacles using steering inputs coming from a hand gesture sensor connected to an arduino